Azure/reddog-aks-workshop/docs/cheatsheets/cluster-creation-cheatsheet.md

 ### Connect to the Cluster

-Now that the cluster has successfuly completed, we need to get the credentials and check it out.
-If you havent already, make sure you have [kubectl](https://kubernetes.io/docs/tasks/tools/) installed.
+Now that the cluster has successfully completed, we need to get the credentials and check it out.
+If you haven't already, make sure you have [kubectl](https://kubernetes.io/docs/tasks/tools/) installed.

 ```bash
 # Get the cluster credentials